Knitters Needed!

 Located in Cork, Ireland, has been a safe space since 2012, for anyone impacted by cancer in Cork.
 They offer more than just services – they offer connection, care, and a community that understands.
 They are focused on building a supply of comforting handmade pieces for clients undergoing cancer treatment which are always deeply appreciated.

-Needs: They are in need of full-size or lap blankets, and knitted squares which will be joined by volunteers into larger blankets.
+Needs: Full-size or lap blankets, and knitted squares which will be joined by volunteers into larger blankets.

-Yarn: There are no yarn or fiber restrictions, but soft, washable yarns are ideal, especially acrylic or cotton blends that are gentle on sensitive skin and easy to care for.
+Yarn: No yarn or fiber restrictions, but soft, washable yarns are ideal, especially acrylic or cotton blends that are gentle on sensitive skin and easy to care for.

 Mail knitted blankets and squares to: